Ekaṁ samayaṁ bhagavā ayujjhāyaṁ viharati gaṅgāya nadiyā tīre. Tatra kho bhagavā bhikkhū āmantesi:

 Seyyathāpi, bhikkhave, saradasamaye thullaphusitake deve vassante udake udakapubbuḷaṁ uppajjati ceva nirujjhati ca. Tamenaṁ cakkhumā puriso passeyya nijjhāyeyya yoniso upaparikkheyya.
 Tassa taṁ passato nijjhāyato yoniso upaparikkhato rittakaññeva khāyeyya, tucchakaññeva khāyeyya, asārakaññeva khāyeyya.
 Kiñhi siyā, bhikkhave, udakapubbuḷe sāro?

-Just as, bhikkhus, during the autumn season when the sky is thick with clouds and it rains, bubbles form on the surface of the water.
-A person with good sight would see them, reflect on them, and thoroughly examine them.
-Upon seeing them, reflecting on them, and thoroughly examining them, they would appear to him as empty, hollow, and without essence.
-For what essence could there be in a water bubble, bhikkhus?
+Just as, bhikkhus, during the autumn season when the sky is thick with clouds and it rains, water bubbles form on the surface of the water.
+A person with good sight would see them, reflect on them, and wisely examine them.
+Upon seeing them, reflecting on them, and wisely examining them, they would appear to him as empty, hollow, and without any essence.
+For what essence, bhikkhus, could there be in a water bubble?

 Evameva kho, bhikkhave, yā kāci vedanā atītānāgatapaccuppannā …pe… yā dūre santike vā taṁ bhikkhu passati nijjhāyati yoniso upaparikkhati.
 Tassa taṁ passato nijjhāyato yoniso upaparikkhato rittakaññeva khāyati, tucchakaññeva khāyati, asārakaññeva khāyati.
 Kiñhi siyā, bhikkhave, vedanāya sāro?